St. Louis Argus

 St. Louis Argus is an African-American-oriented weekly newspaper founded in 1912 by brothers Joseph Everett Mitchell and William Mitchell.
-It began as a newsletter for an insurance company named Western Union Relief Association.
+Nannie Mitchell, William's wife, helped found the paper but worked uncredited for many years, becoming president decades later.
+The Argus began as a newsletter for an insurance company named Western Union Relief Association.
 The Argus is the oldest continuous black business in St. Louis, Missouri.

+History

-The name, Argus, refers to Argus Panoptes - a creature from Greek mythology with a hundred eyes that never closed at the same time.
+The name, Argus, refers to Argus Panoptes – a creature from Greek mythology with a hundred eyes that never closed at the same time.
 The newspaper was to be a never-sleeping crusader.
 It watched the goings-on in the African-American community and published the stories that would also help the influx of southern blacks who were pouring into St. Louis deal with the "vagaries" of northern segregation.

-One primary goal of the St. Louis Argus was to organize the Negro community for political action.
+One primary goal of the St. Louis Argus was to organize the African-American community for political action.
 The editors of the St. Louis Argus promised its readers that it would be moderate, fair, and fearless in its journalistic efforts.
-The newspaper championed better schools, educational opportunities, and full civil rights for blacks.
+Although the paper was closely aligned with the Republican Party and ran advertisements from the Central Committee, Mitchell wrote editorials challenging party politics.
+By 1925, when the Central Committee would not support Black candidates, the paper no longer claimed allegiance to any political party.